raconteuria-by-claritism/Enlightened-Industrial-Revolution/README.md

 Please make sure you can accept the Soliloque License before you proceed.
 The Soliloque License is an ongoing work to protect everthing here to ensure the 3 goals of Claritism is achieved.
 Your participation is an automatic acceptance of the terms defined within the Soliloque License, which is currently at 2022-11-17 version.

 Again, do not participate as a group that defines any stance, social, educational, religious, political or environmental.
-Contributions from any identifiable group will be confiscated with a publicly listed thank you note and, as a group and as an indivisual, banned from future participation.
+Contributions from any identifiable group will be confiscated with a publicly listed thank you note and, as a group and as an indivisual, banned from future participation

+Everyone, start your upload engine of your original creations, and please leave a name or handle for humanity to honour you.
+Or if you prefer, leave your contact info so contract and gloriously paying work/contracts can find you.

-- James C. Lin 2022-12-01
+- James C. Lin, 2022-12-01

 ---